Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Results

 \section{Results}

-The characteristics of waiting time distributions $P(t)$ of FRB121102 are shown in Fig.1(a).
-For every threshold, the range of the PDF bins was set between the minimum and maximum values of $\Delta t$ in logarithmically spaced equal bins.
-Here, $P(t)$ exhibits a power law tail with different slop for different intensity thresholds.
-With increasing of the threshold $P(t)$ evolves smoothly, becoming flatter up to longer times.
-They all share the similar qualitative behavior that a slow decrease at beginning of its temporal range and ending with a much sharper decay.
+The characteristics of the waiting time distributions $P(t)$ of FRB 121102 are shown in Figure \ref{fig:frb121102}(a).
+For each threshold, the range of PDF bins was set between the minimum and maximum values of $\Delta t$ in equal logarithmically spaced bins.
+Here, $P(t)$ exhibits a power law tail with different slopes for different intensity thresholds.
+With an increasing threshold, $P(t)$ evolves smoothly, becoming flatter up to longer times.
+All of them exhibit similar behavior, with a slow decrease at the beginning of their temporal range and ending with a much sharper decay.

-The scaling law for waiting time distribution was firstly put forward by Bak et al. in description of earthquakes waiting time statistics\cite{Bak_wt}, and self-organized-criticality (SOC) mechanism was introduced to account for the complexity of seismicity\cite{Bak}.
-In this scenario the waiting time statistics of earthquakes can described by a universal scaling relation
+The scaling law for the waiting time distribution was first proposed by Bak et al. \citep{Bak_wt} and later by Corral \citep{corralLongTermClusteringScaling2004, corralDependenceEarthquakeRecurrence2006} in the description of earthquake waiting time statistics, and the SOC mechanism was introduced to account for the complexity of the earthquake \citep{Bak}.
+In this scenario, the waiting time statistics of earthquakes can be described by a universal scaling relation

-where the mean rate $R$ is magnitude M dependent and defined as the total number of earthquakes divided by the whole time interval that earthquakes taking place.
-The scaling function $f$ is the same for all different magnitude M's.
-Similar scaling argument was adopted here, where $R(I)$ provides the proper rescaling factor for the statistics of waiting time, and $I$ is fluence of bursts.
+The average waiting time $\bar{\tau}$ depends on magnitude $M$ and is defined as the sum of the intervals of earthquakes divided by the total numbers.
+The scaling function $g$ is the same for all magnitudes.
+A similar scaling argument is adopted here, in which $\bar{\tau}(I)$ provides an appropriate rescaling factor for the waiting time statistics, where $I$ represents the fluence of bursts, and will be excluded unless specifically required in further analyses.

-Fig.1(b) shows the rescaling of previous all distributions by the mean rate $R(I)$ for different fluence thresholds.
-All the data collapse onto a single unified function, and the scaling function is
+The rescaling of all previous distributions by the average waiting time $\bar{\tau}$ at different fluence thresholds can be seen in Figure \ref{fig:frb121102}(b).
+All the data collapse onto a single curve, and the scaling function is

-where $\gamma \simeq 3.009 \pm 0.016$ and $\beta \simeq 0.051 \pm 0.0014 $, respectively.
+where $\gamma = 2.22 \pm 0.23$ and $\beta = 0.60 \pm 0.08 $, respectively.